AbdelhadiBarakat/CaeserShifter/README.md

-# Caesar Cipher
+# Caesar Shifter

 ## Overview
-This project is a Python-based encryption and decryption tool that implements the Caesar cipher using a custom 95-character set.
+This project is a Python-based encryption and decryption tool that implements the Caesar shifter using a custom 95-character set.

 The program allows users to:
 - Encrypt messages by shifting characters forward